Read our Creality CP-01 review to find out the features, specs, performance and cost of this 3-in-1 3D printer.

-Personally, I simply banished the printer to the terrace for a first test of the laser and CNC and stayed there with protective goggles until the first results were ready.
+Personally, I simply placed the printer next to a window for the first test of the laser and CNC.
+I also wore protective goggles until the first results were ready.

-The 500mW are not necessarily very strong and are sufficient for engraving (you can feel the laser beam penetrating the wood minimally).
+500mW is not necessarily very strong.
+However, it is sufficient for engraving (you can feel the laser beam penetrating the wood minimally).
 As a test, I tried a slate of slate, here you couldn’t see the slightest trace of an engraving.

-Then the SVG, BMP, PNG, JPG or DXF file is loaded into the software (Creality Workshop) – in my case the MobiFlip-M is set as PNG and the size is set.
-For a first test, I set the width a little more than 4cm and after 20-30 minutes the almost silent laser engraving was already finished.
+For a first test, I set the width a little more than 4cm and after 20-30 minutes, the almost silent laser engraving was already finished.

-There was some smoke when lasering, so I would recommend the process in well-ventilated rooms.
-Please be careful, depending on the material, this can even produce unhealthy gases.
+There was some smoke when lasering.
+Therefore, I would recommend carrying out the activity in well-ventilated rooms.
+Also, be careful.
+Depending on the material, the laser can produce unhealthy gases.

-The Creality Workshop app is, in my opinion, absolutely inadequate.
-For one thing, I was only able to get it to work on the fourth computer.
+The Creality CP-01 uses the Creality Workshop app.
+I found the software inadequate.
+For example, I was only able to get it to work on the fourth computer.
 The software could not be started on a Macbook Pro with Windows booted natively, on the CHUWI, or on my office computer (HP Zbook approx. 2.5 years old).

-On the latter I could at least trick and unzip the Setup.exe with a zip program and then start the software manually.
-However, this can also mean that drivers or the like may not have been installed correctly.
+On the latter, I could at least trick and unzip the Setup.exe with a zip program and then start the software manually.
+However, this can also mean that drivers or the like may not have installed correctly.

-For my taste, the software could go a little deeper into the matter and also offer a long and detailed tutorial for beginners.
-With lasers and CNC in particular, this could not do any harm!
+I would have preferred if there was adequate information on installing the software, as well as a detailed tutorial for beginners.
+I would have preferred more in-depth tutorials on the laser and CNC functions, in particular.
 I have not yet understood parts of the operation of the app.
 For example, how one should come to such results is a mystery to me:

-Since I can only open a 2D graphic there, the milling cutter cannot know where to go deeper and where not.
-But basically you can achieve your goal with the app, at least in the case of the laser.
-What it looks like with CNC – more about that below.
+Since I can only open a 2D graphic on the app, the milling cutter cannot know where to go deeper and where not.

 - Size: 200 x 200mm